“Life shrinks or expands in proportion to one’s courage.”

 Three tips that can help you:

-• Gather the support.
+- Gather the support.
 Find the people who can support you in your change.
-This can be people and influences from books, blogs, online forums, offline clubs and so on.
+This can be people but also influences from books, blogs, online forums, offline clubs and so on.
 Shape your environment so that you spend more time with people and influences that will support you (or at least are neutral).
 Do not let a few naysayers hold you back.
 But at the same time be careful about dismissing advice from concerned people.

 4. Put in the work if you want the results.